AdaCore/learn/courses/intro-to-ada/chapters/standard_library_numerics.rst

 .. include:: ../../global.txt

 The standard library provides support for common numeric operations on floating-point types as well as on complex types and matrices.
-This section presents a brief introduction to them.
+In the sections below, we present a brief introduction to these numeric operations.

 Elementary Functions
 --------------------